andreaswallberg/Ecological-Genomics-Northern-Krill/Population_genomics-Demography/README.md

 			--seqs sequences.gt_500kbp.bed \ # A BED file specifying which sequences to consider --fasta genome.fasta \ # The main genome assembly file to get the genome sequences from --verbose \ # Print some extra progress statements

+The lists should be tabular and the first column should contain the name of the sequence and the second column should contain the location of the VCF file that contains the SNPs for that sequence:

+	seq_1	vcfs/my_data.vcf